Consider a hot curling brush if you’re looking to up your hairstyling game. Think of a curling iron with bristles.

-A Buying Guide for Hot Curling Iron Brushes
+A Buying Guide for the Best Hot Curling Brush

 What is a hot curling brush?

-A hot curling brush, looks like a round brush with either teeth or bristles.
+A hot curling brush looks like a round brush with teeth or bristles.
 Think of the styling tool that hairdressers pair with a blow dryer.

 What is the difference between a curling iron and a curling brush?

-Bristles vs no bristles is the main difference between a curling iron and a curling brush.
-Adding bristles to an electronic curling iron is a relatively new concept when it comes to hair styling products.
+Bristles vs. no bristles are the main difference between a curling iron and a curling brush.
+Adding bristles to an electronic curling iron is a relatively new concept for hair styling products.

-A traditional curling iron works differently in that you place hair around the iron, clamp down and release the curl after a few seconds.
+A traditional curling iron works differently.
+You place hair around the iron, clamp down and release the curl after a few seconds.

-A curling brush on the other hand has bristles and no clamp which requires a different technique to style your hair.
+On the other hand, a curling brush has bristles and no clamp, which requires a different technique to style your hair.
 You need to wind your hair around the bristled barrel and slightly rotate the tool as you pull it down.
-This allows you to create curls and flicked up ends.
+This allows you to create curls and flicked-up ends.

 Benefits of a Hot Curling Brush

-A traditional curling iron will mean there is a high chance your skin can make contact with the scalding hot surface.
-The bristles on a curling brush act as a buffer meaning it’s somewhat a safer product to use.
+A traditional curling iron will mean a high chance your skin can make contact with the scalding hot surface.
+The bristles on a curling brush act as a buffer, meaning it’s somewhat a safer product to use.

 With that in mind, you need to be careful when using any high-heat styling tool.